plugyawn/cerebruh/README.md

 # cerebruh
-A Windows-based python application aimed at putting Wikipedia at the tip of your finger.
+A Windows-based python application aimed at putting Wikipedia and the UrbanDictionary at the tip of your finger.
 One finger.